adb50/research-needs/README.md

 Once an idea has a few interested parties and is sufficiently thought out, we can transfer it to the [Research Needs Database](http://rns.trb.org).

+We are testing the open, trackable, and user-friendly [ and free ] environment of GitHub to generate and edit research needs.
+Please reach out to @e_lo if you have any problems using it.
+There are plenty of helpful articles giving an overview of GitHub.
+If you are new to it, then it might be helpful to read an [overview article](http://readwrite.com/2013/09/30/understanding-github-a-journey-for-beginners-part-1) that explains the gist.

 To add or edit a research need:
  - [Get a GitHub Account](http://github.com/join)
  - ["Fork"](https://help.github.com/articles/fork-a-repo/) this repository